suxxus/exercise-front-end-app/README.md

 (https://platform-ui.herokuapp.com/)

 #### Catalog (components layout):
-Each of the components that make up the application, built individually, each has associated the HTML code to be used in React component.
+Each of the components that make up the application, built individually, each one has associated the HTML code to be used in React component.

 Being a responsive design, its width is 100%.
 The main container determines its final width.